 The classic assumption in privacy theory is that individuals can invoke a right to privacy to protect their individual interests.
 I’ve challenged the idea that only individuals can rely on the right to privacy in a series of articles (click here).
 A second theme in my work challenges the assumption that privacy only serves to protect individual interests.
 There are two counter arguments.
 First, privacy is also a societal and public interest.
 Second, privacy is a minimum requirement for many professions (lawyers; doctors; journalists; etc.), for democracy (e.g. the secrecy of ballot) and for the rule of law (minimum requirements of law).
-This means that (parts of the right to) privacy cannot be outwheighed or outbalanced by other interests (click here).
+The work that relates this argument are found below.
+This also relates to a third theme in my work, namely that (these parts of the right to) privacy cannot be outweighed by other interests (click here).

 Human rights protect humans.
 This seemingly uncontroversial axiom might become quintessential over time, especially with regard to the right to privacy.
 Article 8 of the European Convention on Human Rights grants natural persons a right to complain, in order to protect their individual interests, such as those related to personal freedom, human dignity and individual autonomy.
 With Big Data processes, however, individuals are mostly unaware that their personal data are gathered and processed and even if they are, they are often unable to substantiate their specific individual interest in these large data gathering systems.